PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 tunnels.
 We’re looking for three things: metal ore, gems, and magma.
 You may want to assign another dwarf or two to mining duty, and to make a few more picks as well (at the metalsmith’s forge, under :guilabel:`weapons`).
-We’ll see what this map is like when we return in chapter 10!
+We’ll see what this map is like when we return!